Armand Duka

-Armand Duka (born 7 October 1962) is an Albanian businessman and head of the Albanian Football Association (FShF).
-His first role in football was being owner of Erzeni Shijak.
+Armand Duka (born 7 October 1962) is an Albanian businessman and football administrator.
+He has been president of the Albanian Football Federation (FShF) since 2002.
+He is also a UEFA Vice-president since 2023 and a member of the FIFA Member Associations Committee since 2025.

 Early life and education

-Duka was born on 7 October 1962.
-He graduated in economics from Tirana University.
+Duka was born on 7 October 1962 in Shijak, Albania.
+He studied at the University of Tirana from 1981 to 1986 and earned a degree in industrial economics.